hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 Another benefit of this approach is that adoption trigger becomes simple (app sets the roster) with delineated responsibilities between the app and the platform.

-Some edge cases worth considering include:

-1. multiple concurrent roster submission - has a potential for introducing race conditions.
-We will prevent this by guaranteeing immutability on rosters.
-2. Size control on the map of rosters - we certainly don’t want this map to grow infinitely so insertion of rosters will be controlled, with clear rules for removal of unused rosters - the acceptance of a new Candidate Roster will invalidate and remove the current candidate roster.
+This map will not grow infinitely.
+Insertion of rosters will be controlled.
+The acceptance of a new Candidate Roster will invalidate and remove the current candidate roster.

 ###### Roster Validity